Quarterican-KJ/mwi-benchmark/Steven_Babcock_07-2019/README.md

 ### Code Test

 Any details you'd like to mention about your code test.
 This was my first time playing with PHP and i was unsure how to test if a email would send, from my brief understanding it looks as if you cannot use a gmail based email address so I included ryans email address.
-I also had an issue with getting my returned javascript array to display as an unordered list.
-Aside from those few things I belive that I covered all the other points.
 If there was something that I could have done better i would like to know, afterall I applied for the chance to learn from people smarter than myself.

 ---